BIGJRA/BIGJRA.github.io/rejuv.md

 style="width:6.72917in;height:4.9375in" />

 Exit the garden and enter the day care.
-Give the girl in here $3400 and you’ll get a *Rare Candy.* The day care here is a good choice for
+Give the girl in here $3400 and you'll get a *Rare Candy.* The day care here is a good choice for
 breeding: Main Street is a bit longer than any line in Sheridan Village.
 Head into the elevator here, and head to the 14th floor to get: